Laser-based powder bed fusion systems for metals

 levels of residual stress compared to systems using a laser beam as an energy source.

-The high scan speeds and making the process very productiv.
+The high scan speeds and making the process highly productive.

-The resolution of electron beam melting systems is dependent on the
+electron beam melting systems is dependent on the processing speed and

-The materials used on EBM machines are little more limited compared to
+Materials used on EBM machines are not as diverse compared to

 Powders for EBM have a grain size typically between 50-100 μm.
 This range